Skip to main content

 About:

-Heather Johnston got her BA from the University of Florida, then attended The Ohio State University for her MA in Speech and Hearing Science.
+Heather Johnston earned her BA in Communication Process and Disorders from the University of Florida in 1996 and her MA in Speech and Hearing Science in 1998 from The Ohio State University.
 After working as an Audiologist, she went back to Ohio State to earn her PhD in Cognitive Psychology.
-Her expertise is with human learning, memory, sensory perception, and language.
+Her expertise is with human learning, memory, sensory perception, and language acquisition.

 Regularly Teaches: